textileio/papers/draft.md

 services they connect with that data.
 The nested, or multi-layered, encryption combined with powerful ACL capabilities create new opportunities to build distributed services, or Bots, in the network of IPFS peers.
-Based on the Follow Key now available in Threads, Bots can relay, replicate, or store data that is synchronized via real-time updates in a *trust-less*, partially trusted, or fully-trusted way.
+Based on the Replica Key now available in Threads, Bots can relay, replicate, or store data that is synchronized via real-time updates in a *trust-less*, partially trusted, or fully-trusted way.
 Bots can additionally enhance the IPFS network by providing a framework to